 Data Innovation Program

-The Data Innovation Program is a data integration and analytics program for government.
-While every B.C. ministry collects and manages its own data, the Data Innovation Program can securely link and de-identify data from multiple ministries, giving government analysts a better understanding of B.C.’s complex issues.
+The Data Innovation Program is a data integration and analytics program for government analysts and academic researchers.
+While every B.C. ministry collects and manages its own data, the Data Innovation Program securely links and de-identifies data from multiple ministries and organizations for better understanding of B.C.'s complex issues.

-The program supports population-level analysis, not individual or case-level analysis, unlocking the potential for new insights that can lead to better programs and services for British Columbians.
+The Data Innovation Program supports population-level analysis (not individual- or case-level analysis), unlocking the potential for new insights that can lead to better programs and services for British Columbians.

-Through the Data Innovation Program, existing data sets from various ministries or agencies are linked and de-identified in a secure platform (known as a secure research environment) to support specific population-level research projects.
+Through the Data Innovation Program, existing datasets from various ministries or agencies are linked and de-identified in a secure platform (known as a secure analytics environment) to support specific population-level research projects.
 These projects aim to better understand trends and complex issues in B.C.

-As it developed as a pilot, the Data Innovation Program has been supported by Population Data BC, an internationally-recognized academic organization that has facilitated population-based research for over 20 years.
+Since launching, the Data Innovation Program has been supported by Population Data BC, an internationally recognized academic organization that has facilitated population-based research for over 20 years.
 Population Data BC works in partnership with the Data Innovation Program, providing services related to data linkage, secure data storage and project and data management.

 Better insights, better government

 Government’s programs and services span all aspects of life in B.C., such as education, health care, public safety, social services, the economy and the environment.
-By safely integrating and de-identifying data from these programs and services, government can gain new insights about population-level trends and complex issues, which can lead to better programs, policies and services for British Columbians.
+By safely integrating and de-identifying data from these programs and services, government can gain new insights about population-level trends and complex issues.
+These insights can lead to better programs, policies and services for British Columbians.